 Some biological theories suggest that a lack of the brain chemical serotonin may have a role in OCD.
 However, it's unclear whether this is a cause or an effect of the condition.

-Studies have also looked at genetic factors and how different parts of the brain might be involved in causing OCD, but have found nothing conclusive.
+Studies have also looked at genetic factors and how different parts of the brain might be involved in causing OCD.
+But they haven't found anything definite.